-In December 2011, the BPMInstitute participated in a Forrester research report entitled “The Forrester Wave: BPM Training And Certification Programs, Q2 2012” (May 2012) of the training and certification programs offered in business process management.
-BPMInstitute.org has made the report available to our readers, for a limited time.
-This article provides additional comments on the topics presented in the Forrester report.
-The report’s research findings agree with our own research into our student’s objectives for taking BPM training.
+BPMInstitute.org participated in a Forrester Research report entitled “The Forrester Wave: BPM Training And Certification Programs, Q2 2012.”
+The report evaluated training and certification programs offered in business process management.
+BPMInstitute.org made the report available to readers for a limited time, and this article provides additional comments on the topics presented in the Forrester report.
+You can find the summary of the report here: Independent Research Firm Recognizes BPMInstitute.org as a Leader in BPM Training.

-- Identify high-value business processes in areas such as compliance and risk management, customer service, and supply chain operations
+- Identify high-value business processes in areas such as compliance and risk management, customer service, and supply chain operations.

-- Develop metrics for achieving measurable, quantifiable results through improvements in operational efficiency, process visibility and control, and business agility
+- Develop metrics for achieving measurable, quantifiable results through improvements in operational efficiency, process visibility and control, and business agility.

-- Establish long-term goals to evolve from process improvement to process excellence
+- Establish long-term goals to evolve from process improvement to process excellence.

-We at BPMInstitute.org found that the Forrester Research regarding the importance of developing T-shaped skills agrees with our own.
+BPMInstitute.org also found that the Forrester Research regarding the importance of developing T-shaped skills agreed with our own.
 Forrester defines these as “deep skills in specific process improvement methods and techniques and broad skills across core BPM concepts such as process analysis, process modeling, and process architecture.”
-We offer a total of sixteen courses to address these two dimensions.
-We define BPM as a discipline comprised of practice areas and provide a curriculum to teach them:

 - Aligning Processes with Business Strategy